Shanaya trained at RADA, representing them at the Sam Wanamaker Festival 2010.

 Shanaya Rafaat has just opened in Terror at the Lyric Hammersmith and positive reviews have rolled in.

 - “What seals the deal is the cast.
-You could easily imagine this being done with second-tier actors, but Holmes has roped in some big hitters to combat the whiff of novelty.”
-Andrzej Lukowski, Time Out
+You could easily imagine this being done with second-tier actors, but Holmes has roped in some big hitters…a thrill” Andrzej Lukowski, Time Out

 - “The cast is irreproachable.”
 Kate Kellaway, The Guardian

-- “And I will say Sean Holmes pitches his production just right: Tanya Moodie as the judge, Ashley Zhangazha as Koch, John Lightbody as the airforce man and Shanaya Rafaat as the widow hit the right tone, neither inflected nor flat.”
-Dominic Maxwell, The Times
+- “… Rafaat as the widow hit the right tone, neither inflected nor flat.”
+4 stars, Dominic Maxwell, The Times

 Shanaya Rafaat in 'The Terror'